-If you’re a private citizen, staying on top of the mail is no less important.
+If you’re a private citizen, staying on top of the mail is no less critical.
 No matter who you are, it’s probably wise to understand the different options and how they work, especially where your inbound mail is concerned.
 Here’s what USPS Informed Delivery is and how to tell whether it might be right for you.

 The Basics of the Service

 “Wait,” you ask.
 “Isn’t this the same as what Amazon already offers?”
 Although the online retail giant does indeed take snapshots of the parcels it sends to shoppers, there’s an important distinction: Amazon only generates photos upon delivery to help consumers know where their items are.
-Also Informed Delivery does not take pictures of parcels (packages).
-It only takes grey-scale (black and white) images of envelopes.
+Also, Informed Delivery does not take pictures of parcels (packages); it only takes grey-scale (black and white) images of envelopes.

 Who Might Want Informed Delivery?

-Informed Delivery has obvious advantages for private citizens since it lets them screen their mail.
+Informed Delivery has apparent advantages for private citizens since it lets them screen their mail.
 For instance, allowing your junk letters to pile up until the mailbox is overflowing no longer carries quite as great a risk of you missing an important bill or your tax refund.

 Putting Informed Delivery to Work